kadena-community/kadena.js/packages/apps/docs/src/docs/participate/spirekey.md

 ---
-title: Authentication and authorization with Kadena SpireKey
+title: Authenticate and sign with Kadena SpireKey
 description:
   Provide authentication and authorization services by implementing Kadena SpireKey in your decentralized application.
-menu: Kadena SpireKey
+menu: Wallets
 label: Kadena SpireKey
 order: 2
 layout: full